About Mark Gardiner

 In 2002, Mark dropped out of the ad business, and moved to the Isle of Man, where he competed in the world's most famous -- and dangerous -- motorcycle race: the Isle of Man TT.
 He's the star of a feature-length documentary about the TT called One Man's Island.

 His memoir, Riding Man, is currently in development as a feature film.
 He's the author of several other books, including Year of the Raven (a novel), Classic Motorcycles, and BMW Racing Motorcycles.
-He writes a monthly column for the UK magazine Classic Bike, and his column Backmarker appears on the Motorcycle-USA.com web site.
+He writes a monthly column for the UK magazine Classic Bike, and his column Backmarker appears the popular Common Tread blog.

 Nowadays, Mark lives in Kansas City.
-He's the CEO of RevolutionaryOldIdea, and a frequent collaborator on projects with his wife, the talented dancer and actress Mary Pinizzotto.
+He's the CEO of RevolutionaryOldIdea.